emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    a modification of the Stern model that considers the double layer as three regions separated by the inner Helmholtz plane and the outer Helmholtz plane
+Comment:
+   proposed by D. C. Grahame in 1947

 .. raw:: html